Cameroon: Politics and government

 The President of Cameroon is elected and creates policy, administers government agencies, commands the armed forces, negotiates and ratifies treaties, and declares a state of emergency.
 The president appoints government officials at all levels, from the prime minister (considered the official head of government), to the provincial governors and divisional officers.
 The president is selected by popular vote every seven years.
-There have been 2 presidents since the independence of Cameroon.

 The National Assembly makes legislation.
 The body consists of 180 members who are elected for five-year terms and meet three times per year.
 Laws are passed on a majority vote.
 The 1996 constitution establishes a second house of parliament, the 100-seat Senate.
 The government recognises the authority of traditional chiefs, fons, and lamibe to govern at the local level and to resolve disputes as long as such rulings do not conflict with national law.

 Cameroon's legal system is a mixture of civil law, common law, and customary law.
 Although nominally independent, the judiciary falls under the authority of the executive's Ministry of Justice.
 The president appoints judges at all levels.
 The judiciary is officially divided into tribunals, the court of appeal, and the supreme court.
 The National Assembly elects the members of a nine-member High Court of Justice that judges high-ranking members of government in the event they are charged with high treason or harming national security.